COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

 - `OnTriggerEnter2D`: Check if the player collides with `GameObject` and if this is the case, get the current string out of a list of strings corresponding to either "top", "left" or "right".
-If this string is equal to that of the door interacted with (left door = "left", right door = "right", top door = "top"), which is got from the `DoorTrigger` scripts, then increase the counter by one.
+If this string is equal to that of the door interacted with (left door = "left", right door = "right", top door = "top"), which is obtained from the `DoorTrigger` scripts, then increase the counter by one.
 Once the counter reaches a specified maximum, set the `finished` boolean to true.

 ==== `LevelChanger` <LevelChangerDetailed>